Evita (musical): 2025 West End revival

+2027 Broadway revival

+Jamie Lloyd's production of the musical is set to begin performances at the Winter Garden Theatre on Broadway on February 27, 2027 with an opening night set for March 25, with Zegler confirmed to reprise her role of Eva Perón.

+In August 2025, Lloyd Webber said in an interview with Variety that he was unsure if the production would transfer to Broadway by 2027 because of the high cost of mounting Broadway musicals and that a tax credit program that helped Broadway come back from the COVID-19 pandemic by providing shows with millions of dollars in subsidies is running out of funding.
+In March 2026, when asked about a Broadway transfer during an interview with USA Today Lloyd Webber said, "I'm afraid with Evita, there are still some hoops to be gone through, but I'd love it to go.
+It's an extraordinary production.
+The one thing that absolutely cannot happen is what we did in London on the balcony.
+We can't do that in New York.
+I mean, something awful could happen.
+We have gun laws in Britain."

+In the days leading to the announcement, logos from the production were placed around the city and on the account’s social media.
+Jamie Lloyd confirmed in the announcement that Zegler will not be performing "Don't Cry for Me Argentina" outdoors due to safety concerns and that a new idea will be explored.

 Further productions

 Regent's Park Open Air Theatre presented the musical (directed by Jamie Lloyd) from 2 August – 21 September 2019.
-The production starred Samantha Pauly in her London debut as Eva, Ektor Rivera as Juan Peron, Trent Saunders as Che, Adam Pearce as Magaldi, and Frances Mayli McCann as the Mistress.
+The production starred Samantha Pauly in her London theatre debut as Eva, Ektor Rivera as Juan Peron, Trent Saunders as Che, Adam Pearce as Magaldi, and Frances Mayli McCann as the Mistress.

 New York City Center also presented the musical in 2019, (directed by Sammi Cannold) from 13 – 24 November 2019.
 The musical opened to mixed reviews, and featured two actresses in the role of Eva.
 Maia Reficco as young Eva from 15–20, and Solea Pfeiffer from 20–33.
 Jason Gotay starred as Che, with Enrique Acevedo as Juan and Philip Hernández as Magaldi.

 Cannold again directed the musical at the American Repertory Theatre in Cambridge, Massachusetts from May-July 2023 with Shereen Pimentel in the title role with Omar Lopez-Cepero as Che, Caesar Samayoa as Juan, and Gabriel Burrafato as Magaldi.

 An all-star West End concert was performed at the Theatre Royal Drury Lane in July and August 2023, directed by Bill Deamer, starring Auli'i Cravalho as Eva, alongside Matt Rawle reprising his role of Che from the first West End revival and Jeremy Secomb reprising his role of Juan from the 2017 Europe tour.
 The concert featured a 30-piece orchestra and was produced by Fourth Wall Live and the London Musical Theatre Orchestra.